thai-nm/mops/README.md

   E.g: `nginx.conf` -> `nginx.conf.20221016.backup`

-- Store multiple versions of the backup files into `backup_versions.json`
+- Store multiple versions of the backup files into `backup_versions.json`.
+This file will be used for the file restore feature, __available soon__!

 ## Usage